HomeNewsBotswana's Lesedi Power Project update

 Reported July 2019

-Botswana to develop coal bed methane fueled power plant
+Botswana to develop coal bed methane-fueled power Plant

 The government has revealed plans to develop and pilot a coal bed methane (CBM) fueled power plant.
-Ministry of Mineral Resources, Green Technology and Energy Security said that the project was undergoing procurement.
+Ministry of Mineral Resources, Green Technology, and Energy Security said that the project was undergoing procurement.

-Coal bed methane fueled power plant
+Coal bed methane-fueled power plant

 According to Tlou, a proposal submission was for the development of CBM-fired power plants up to a maximum of 100MW.
 It outlined a staged development starting with up to 10MW of power generation to facilitate the success of the downstream project by requiring relatively minimal upfront capital expenditure, thus reducing risk.
-The company said based on the electricity price guide provided by the government in Tlou’s tender of about US $0.12 per kWh, a 10MW project could generate gross revenue of about US$10 million per year.

 “The effort put in by our team over recent years has been phenomenal and this result makes it all worthwhile.
 The company will now progress with additional work on the ground to deliver a gas‐to‐power solution that can bring significant benefits to the country and to our shareholders,” said Tlou managing director, Tony Gilby